Ashley Young: Early career

 On 31 August 2007, Steve McClaren called Young up to the full England squad for the first time, to face Russia and Israel in the UEFA Euro 2008 qualifiers.
 He was again called up for the Euro 2008 qualifiers to face Estonia and Russia.
 On 16 November 2007, Young made his international debut, by coming on as a half-time substitute for England in a friendly against Austria.
-He has since appeared in the England friendly against Germany in November 2008, coming on as a second-half substitute.
+He then appeared in the England friendly against Germany in November 2008, coming on as a second-half substitute.
 He was also part of the starting XI in Fabio Capello's England squad in the friendly against the Netherlands at the Amsterdam Arena on 12 August 2009.
 Young did not make the cut in Capello's 30-man squad for the 2010 World Cup in South Africa.

 UEFA Euro 2012

 On 12 October 2010, Young made his first start for England in a Euro 2012 qualifying match against Montenegro.
 He scored his first international goal in a friendly away to Denmark on 9 February 2011 in Copenhagen, which was the winning goal.
 Young also scored again against Switzerland on 4 June 2011, as he got the equaliser with a volley from the edge of the area, after coming off the bench for Frank Lampard at half-time.
 On 6 September 2011, Young scored the only goal for England in a Euro 2012 qualifying 1–0 win against Wales.
 On 7 October 2011, he scored England's first goal away against Montenegro, and set up Darren Bent for the second.
 England drew the match 2–2 to secure qualification for UEFA Euro 2012.
 On 29 February 2012, Young scored his fifth international goal in a 3–2 home loss to the Netherlands in a friendly match played at Wembley Stadium.

 On 26 May 2012, Young scored his sixth, as well as his fourth straight, international goal in a UEFA Euro 2012 warm-up match against Norway.
 He became the first English footballer since Wayne Rooney to score in four straight international appearances.
 In his next match for England against Belgium he provided the assist for England's first goal.
 Young played in all four of England's matches at Euro 2012, culminating with a quarter-final defeat to Italy on penalties; Young was one of two England players to miss his penalty as Italy won 4–2 to reach a semi-final against Germany.
 He and the other unsuccessful player, Ashley Cole, faced online racial abuse for the miss, which was investigated by the police.